• Skip to primary navigation

 • Rotate the pan once halfway through roasting to address uneven oven heat.
 Always lay the bird fully flat, with the largest side down.
 Consider facing the breast toward the oven front if your oven rear is hotter.

 • Pro Tip: Use a cast iron skillet for more even heat distribution.
-Double-check your oven's calibration with an oven thermometer.
+Make sure your cast iron skillet is well seasoned.
+Here's a comprehensive guide on How To Season Cast Iron Skillet.

 Skin Not Crispy Enough or Burns Too Quickly